 - Willing to expose the intern to all aspects of a successful, progressive dairy operation including financial information and management team meetings with adequate training and consultation in order to achieve learning objectives

 - Willing to provide information concerning organizational policies and procedures

 - Able to pay the intern a standard employee wage in adherence with all federal and state employment requirements and competitive with industry standards

-- Able to provide a safe working environment and conduct a safety and animal care overview upon start of internship
+- Able to provide a safe working environment and conduct a safety and animal care overview upon the start of the internship